We develop software that covers multiple platforms—web, Android/iOS, smart TV, wearables, IoT.

 Intense intrusion of smartphones onto digital market resulted in quick brunch development.
 Things that ten years ago were inconceivable, now are commonly received.
 Since its appearance mobile segment grew and expanded turning into one of the most profitable modern market spheres.
-In 2018, it gained revenue more than 365 billion dollars, but this amount is forecasted to grow up to 462 billion dollars in 2019.
+Last year, it gained 461.7 billion dollars in revenue.
+This amount is forecasted to grow up to more than 935 billion dollars by 2023.

 Mobile applications penetrate into our daily life making routines less tedious.
 According to statistics, Google Play and Apple App Store offer about 2 million various apps that are called to make customers’ life better.
-We have already discussed important criteria to rely on while choosing application type and singled out trends for mobile development in 2020, spotlighting most efficient mobile app KPIs.
+We have already discussed important criteria to rely on while choosing application type and singled out trends for mobile development, spotlighting most efficient mobile app KPIs.

 Still, just having an application is not enough for successful business running.
 To get maximum out of project you have to know how efficient it is.
 Thus, profound app analytics understanding stands for one more step towards your success.